eclipse/kapua/README.md

 # Eclipse Kapua&trade;

-Eclipse Kapua&trade; is a modular IoT cloud platform to manage and integrate devices and their data.
-It provides a solid integrated foundation of IoT services for any IoT application.
-Eclipse Kapua&trade; enables comprehensive management of edge IoT nodes including their connectivity, configuration, and application life cycle.
+Eclipse Kapua&trade; is a modular platform providing the services required to manage IoT gateways and smart edge devices Kapua provides a core integration framework and an initial set of core IoT services including a device registry, device management services, messaging services, data management, and application enablement.